silverbulletmd/silverbullet/scripts/playground_space/index.md

 # Welcome to the SilverBullet Playground
-This is a fully functional SilverBullet instance that **resets every hour.**
+This is a fully functional SilverBullet instance that **resets every 15 minutes.**

 So go ahead, play around, but don't keep anything valuable here.
 It will be gone in a snap.